mongodb-developer/get-started-readme/CONTRIBUTING.md

-# Contribute to the Quickstart project
+# Contributing to the Quickstart project

-This page contains information about contributing to Quickstart Docker images.
+First off, thanks for taking the time to contribute! 🎉

+The following is a set of guidelines for contributing to the Quickstart projects.
+These are mostly guidelines, not rules.

 ## Project Structure